pgalchemy/email-builder/README.md

 Your challenge is to take the design and code that we've provided and use them to build an outstanding email that:

 - Is reasonably accurate to the design
-- Takes full advantage of Foundation for Emails
+- Takes advantage of Foundation for Emails
 - Is easy for other developers to understand
-- Works in modern email clients

 See each section below for further guidance.